changesets/changesets/.changeset/mean-mugs-return.md

 ---
 "@changesets/apply-release-plan": patch
-"@changesets/config": patch
+"@changesets/cli": patch
 ---

-Fix: skip generating changelogs when config.changelog is set to false
+Fixed an issue with generating changelogs not being skipped when the `changelog` config option was set to `false`.